 However, there are a number of other seemingly unrelated conditions that may represent hazards to cardiac health.
 The presence of these conditions (while not necessarily an indicator of actual heart disease), increases a person’s risk of suffering a heart attack or stroke.
 Here are eight hidden risk factors for CVD ca everyone should know.

-Constant or unusual fatigue
+- Constant or unusual fatigue

 Constant or unusual fatigue can warn of a pending heart attack.
 Poor blood flow to the heart often results in severe fatigue or unexplained exhaustion.
 A person experiencing fatigue or exhaustion for no apparent reason symptoms should consult their physician immediately to determine the underlying cause of the problem.

 Depression can also trigger heart disease.
-Those who suffer from depression often reduce their level of physical activity and indulge comfort foods.
+Those who suffer from depression often reduce their level of physical activity and indulge in comfort foods.
 The combination of inactivity and overeating results in weight gain and increased heart disease risk.

 Gum disease/periodontal disease or disease of the connective tissue and bones supporting the teeth nearly doubles an individual’s risk of suffering a fatal heart attack or stroke.
 Gum disease increases the inflammatory process in the human body.
 Inflammation is a dangerous situation with the potential to damage blood vessels to and of the heart.
 This vascular damage can lead to blockage; the obvious result of which is a heart attack.

 Psoriasis is another example of inflammation in one part of the body affecting other parts.
 Psoriasis is a chronic disease of the skin.
 Studies have indicated psoriasis is almost as big a risk factor for cardiovascular disease as smoking.
 The inflammation that causes/accompanies psoriasis can have a significant effect on the cardiovascular system as discussed in the paragraph above.

 Sleep deprivation appears to increase the inflammatory markers which correspond to an increase in the risk of fatal cardiovascular disease.
 People who suffer from a chronic lack of sleep also tend to have poorer mental and physical health than those who get adequate rest.
 Poorer overall health can stress the heart.

-People who have varicose veins, take birth control pills, or are obese need to be especially vigilant for clotting disorders.
+People who have varicose veins, take birth control pills or are obese need to be especially vigilant for clotting disorders.
 Individuals taking long trips by automobile or airplane should make a point of standing occasionally to stretch and move their legs.
 This lessens the risk of developing clots in the lower extremities.

-Low levels of vitamin D
+7. Low levels of vitamin D

-Low levels of vitamin D increases the risk of heart attack and stroke nearly two times.
-Vitamin D deficiency has been identified as a potential casual factor of high blood pressure and chronic inflammation of the blood vessels (there we go with the inflammation again).
+Low levels of vitamin D increase the risk of heart attack and stroke nearly two times.
+Vitamin D deficiency has been identified as a potential causal factor of high blood pressure and chronic inflammation of the blood vessels (there we go with the inflammation again).
 Vitamin D can be increased by sun exposure (in moderation).

 Sleep apnea is a dangerous disorder that represents a major risk of heart attack or stroke.
 Sleep apnea is the interruption of breathing during sleep, a situation that can cause blood pressure to rise rapidly or spike.
-This can result in long term damage to arteries.
+This can result in long-term damage to arteries.
 Sleep apnea has been linked to obesity and weight loss often corrects the problem.

 Having these or other conditions do not doom a person to a life of cardiovascular disease, they are simply factors that increase the risk of future or present problems.
 Individuals displaying these factors should mention them to their physician and monitor them carefully, as many are treatable.
-It is impossible to eradicate all the risk to cardiovascular health, but with a little knowledge and vigilance we can tilt the odds in our favor.
+It is impossible to eradicate all the risks to cardiovascular health, but with a little knowledge and vigilance, we can tilt the odds in our favor.